bwnyasse/flutter-breaking-news/README.md

 [Codemagic](https://codemagic.io/) offers me the possibility to implement **CI/CD**.
 It starts with my git repository hosted on **Gitlab**.

+I am using [codemagic environment variables](https://docs.codemagic.io/building/environment-variables/) for my build.
+I prefer to use a [codemagic.yaml](https://docs.codemagic.io/building/yaml/) file for customizing the build and configuring all my workflows.

+With this way, all my secret keys for connecting to Apple, Firebase and so on are encrypted.

-My secret keys to connect to Firebase are not save inside the repository.
-So I am using Codemagic environments variables and **post-clone** step to generate all the keys I need to build the project.
+For example, the **post-clone** step allows me to generate all the keys I need to build the project.

 Following is a sample way to generate key in a post-clone codemagic step